fed/blog/content/blog/using-sublime-text-in-2026.md

 **Tip:** you can use the `Package Control: Advanced Install Packages` option to install multiple packages in one go.

-**Note:** I don't use any Git packages in Sublime Text because I use [Sublime Merge](https://www.sublimemerge.com) for things like visually scanning diffs more easily and checking the history of a file.
+**Note:** I don't use any Git packages in Sublime Text because I use [Sublime Merge](https://www.sublimemerge.com) for things like visually scanning diffs more easily, resolving merge conflicts, and checking the history of a file.
 For most other things I use Git directly in my terminal ([iTerm](https://iterm2.com)).
 If you'd like to use both Git and the terminal from within Sublime Text, look into the [Terminus](https://packagecontrol.io/packages/Terminus) and [GitSavvy](https://packagecontrol.io/packages/GitSavvy) packages.

 ## 3) TypeScript support